 How we review and maintain the data processes

-Previous data are used to ensure the quality of the time series.
-For example, at the aggregate level (country, industry, product and product group), checks are undertaken to ensure latest years are comparable as part of the time series in comparison with previous year values.
+Previous data are used to ensure the quality of the data time series.
+For example, at the aggregate level (country, industry, product and product group), checks are undertaken to ensure the latest years are comparable as part of the time series in comparison with previous year values.
 If not, data queries are sent to understand drivers behind movements in the data.Nôl i'r tabl cynnwys

 Office for National Statistics (ONS), released 9 February 2023, ONS website, methodology, International trade in services Quality and Methodology Information